DJBarnes/django-adminlte2-pdq/docs/source/index.rst

     * Automatic form error and message styling.

-* Easy sidebar menu creation and customization:
+* :doc:`Easy sidebar menu creation and customization <./menu/general_information>`:

   * Views can easily be added to the sidebar with just a few lines of code.

   * Automatic menu link hiding based on user permissions to views.

     * Aka, sidebar links can be customized to only be visible upon meeting login or permission criteria.
+If enabled, visibility will automatically be set based on the user meeting login/permission criteria.

-  * Automatic inclusion of Admin links in the sidebar.
+  * Automatic inclusion of Admin links in the sidebar, which can be toggled on or off.

 * `Font Awesome 4 <https://fontawesome.com/v4/icons/>`_
   & `Font Awesome 5 <https://fontawesome.com/v5/search>`_ integration.